Allen-Tildesley/examples/python_examples/GUIDE.md

 2. While we use _k_<sub>spring</sub>=10000 to highlight the multiple timestep method, it is quite likely that energy flow between bond vibrations and other degrees of freedom will be inefficient, due to the timescale separation.
 3. The constant-_NVE_ and constant-_NVT_ ensembles are expected to yield different behaviour around the collapse transition.
+We do not focus on this region, in the Python tests.
 4. Molecular dynamics is not expected to thoroughly explore the energy landscape at low temperatures, giving instead (typically) quasi-harmonic vibrations in a single basin.
-The default run lengths are very modest here: 10 blocks, each consisting of 10000 steps of length &delta;t=0.002.
+We do not focus on this region, in the Python tests.

 ## DPD program
 For testing we compare with an approximate DPD equation of state for _P_.